mitmedialab/opal_msgs/README.md

 - collide
 - collideEnd

-Note that these actions are only what SAR opal games send right now (see [SAR\-opal\-base] (https://github.com/personal-robots/SAR-opal-base "sar opal base")).
+Note that these actions are only what Opal games send right now (see [SAR\-opal\-base] (https://github.com/mitmedialab/SAR-opal-base "sar opal base")).
 This could change.
 Although we could define a set of constants for the types of actions that be sent (i.e., a set of string action types), because the game could theoretically send a bunch of different actions beyond what is